You are hereHow to Grow Weed With CFLs

 Create a Gentle Breeze - Watch over plants closely, and in addition to making every effort to expose all bud sites to light from your CFLs, try to give all your buds and leaves a gentle breeze.
 This helps the plant grow better as well as prevents various types of mold.

-No More Bending or Training - In the first few weeks after the switch to 12/12, your plant will still be growing new stems and leaves so you can still train plants by gently bending too-tall colas if the stems feel bendy.
+No Bending or Training in the Flowering Stage - In the first few weeks after the switch to 12/12, your plant will still be growing new stems and leaves so you can still train plants by gently bending too-tall colas if the stems feel bendy.
 However, it's important to avoid any more major training once the plant has started making buds.

-This plant was grown under CFLs, notice how all the buds are about the same height - this helps increase yields with CFLs by giving you many large colas!
+This plant was grown under CFLs, notice how all the buds are about the same height - this helps increase yields with CFLs and gives you many large colas!

 When plants are mature, it's time to harvest!